wizgurl101/my-budgety-gRPC-server/README.md

     go test ./tests/
 ```

-## If there are problem with debugging tests
+## If there are problem with debugging tests in VS Code IDE

 Open the launch.json file by going to Run > Add Configuration...
 Edit the json file to include the following: